tobiasraabe/pipeline/docs/tutorials/beginners_guide/10_minutes_guide.rst

 You will find your regression table in ``bld/tables/regression-table-r.html``.

 There is also a hidden folder named ``.pipeline``.
-It contains intermediate or internal files produced by **pipeline**.
+It contains intermediate or internal files produced by pipeline.
 You can also find a visualization of the projects directed acyclic graph (DAG).

 If a task throws and error, you might, apart from debugging, want to take a look at the ``bld/.tasks`` folder which contains the compiled task template.
 You might find an error